handmadecode/scent/README.md

 metrics.
 See the [Differences with JavaNCSS](#differences-with-javancss) section for more details on how Scent and JavaNCSS differ.

-Scent is compiled with Java 1.7, but can parse and collect metrics for source code with language level 1.8.
+Scent must compiled with at least Java 9, but can still be run with Java 8.
+It parses and collects metrics for source code up to and including language level 11.

 ## Contents